Last-Mile-Health/LastMileData/src/fragments_portal/md_konobo2012.md

 ### Pregnancy history

-Our sample was slightly biased towards reproductively-active women (as noted in Section III.5 – “Reproductive History”), since enumerators asked to speak with “the woman in the household who had most recently completed a pregnancy”.
+Our sample was slightly biased towards reproductively-active women (as noted in Section III.5 - "Reproductive History"), since enumerators asked to speak with "the woman in the household who had most recently completed a pregnancy".
 In Konobo, the average reproductively-active woman has had `6.3` pregnancies in her lifetime. `56.8%` have had at least one miscarriage, and `8.3%` have had at least one stillbirth. `72.6%` give birth by the age of 18, and the median age at first birth is roughly `16.5`.